OAGi/Score/docs/user_guide/index.rst

 selected, the user has three choices.
 If the CDT v3.1 is selected (default), the BDT will have SCs per the CDT v3.1.
 If the ISO 15000-5 is selected, the BDT will have SCs per the ISO 15000-5 Core Component Type definition.
-If the third choice “None” is selected, the BDT will have SCs from both specifications.
+If the third choice "None" is selected, the BDT will have SCs from both specifications.
 Note that the selection of these choices matters only when the base DT is a CDT.
 If the selected based DT is a BDT, the SCs follow those in the BDT.